Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

 Another brand marketer, meanwhile, has just passed the 18-month mark for bringing programmatic functions in-house, most notably data management and media strategy activities.
 According to our brand marketplace leader, the first 12 months were spent putting automation in place that supports all of the buying activities, which has now freed up more time for focusing on advertising strategy.
 Executional tasks such as optimization and stewardship are carried out by media agency partners.
 The firm has pledged a long-term commitment to developing internal programmatic capabilities as the initiative is part of a larger plan to consolidate and globalize their website, a plan that is folded under the five-year corporate blueprint.

-Both of these marketers are mentioning four of the five core steps that brands need to take when in-housing, which were identified in last year’s (2018) study of in-housing in the U.S.
+Both of these marketers mentioned four of the five core steps that brands need to take when in-housing, which were identified in last year’s (2018) study of in-housing in the U.S.

 Drivers of Programmatic In-Housing

 When brands are considering in-housing programmatic, the perceived benefits of internalizing the capability must be sufficiently attractive to justify the planning, investment and staff commitment required to go forward.
-When Italian brands were asked to identify the top three benefits of an in-house operation, campaign effectiveness and cost efficiency ranked numbers two and three, respectively, which figured closely with the European average.
-Surprisingly, the specific media tactic of extended reach achieved the number one position while better audience targeting (a top consideration for other European countries) neared the bottom of the list.
+When Spanish brands were asked to identify the top three benefits of an in-house operation, campaign effectiveness, cost efficiency, and superior audience targeting were high on the list, which figured closely with the European average and U.S. rankings from the 2018 study.

 The Degrees of Programmatic In-Housing

 Evaluating the rate of outsourcing of specific programmatic functions provides an indication of types of activities that brands deem vital and handled in-house.
-What follows are the key degrees of programmatic in-housing seen through the lens of outsourcing activities.
-These findings for Italy fall in line with what was reported in other European markets.
+Following are the key degrees of programmatic in-housing seen through the lens of outsourcing activities; these Spain findings fall in line with what was reported in other European markets and the 2018 US report, although campaign strategy topped Spain’s list of outsourced functions, perhaps because Spanish brands work closely with their media agencies to develop strategy.

 - Tactical activities are shared or outsourced.
-The brands surveyed were moderately more likely to outsource audience planning and validation, publisher inventory and data relations than managerial/operational functions.
+The brands surveyed were moderately more likely to outsource trafficking, campaign analysis and optimization than strategic/managerial functions.
+Many of these tactical activities could be shared with one or more agency or DSP partners.

 Anatomy of Partnerships